mnk1985/amqp-tasks/README.md

 }
 ```

-TaskHandler (should implement TaskhandlerInterface or extend AbstractTask) - here you can process your tasks. if it's processed successfully - return true, otherwise - false (only processed tasks removed from queue)
+TaskHandler (should implement TaskhandlerInterface or extend AbstractTaskHandler) - here you can process your task. if it's processed successfully - return true, otherwise - false (only processed tasks removed from queue)

 ```php
 <?php namespace App\Test;